Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *ent* - The target entity being rendered.
 Not necessarily a player so be sure to check `ent:IsPlayer()` if needed
 - *client* - The local player
 - *text* - The first line of text being shown
-- *clr* - The color of the text being used
+- *clr* - The [Color](https://wiki.facepunch.com/gmod/Global.Color) of the text being used
 - *secondaryText* - The second line of text being shown

 *Return:*
 - *text* - The new text value to use or the original passed into the hook.
 Return `false` to not show text at all
 - *clr* - The new clr value to use or the original passed into the hook
-- *secondaryText* - The new secondaryText value to use or the original passed into the hook
+- *secondaryText* - The new secondaryText value to use or the original passed into the hook.
+Return `false` to not show text at all

 ## SWEPs
 Changes made to SWEPs (the data structure used when defining new weapons)